18 Things You Didn’t Know Were Banned from Disney Parks

 Leave your cookware at home, Disney vacationers.
 These are the Disney World foods you have to try at least once.

 Nope, you can’t pull your young child (or your massive collection of souvenirs) around the park in a Radio Flyer.
 For that matter, pretty much any item with wheels, including bikes, roller skates, or even suitcases, are banned.
-Thankfully, you can bring strollers into Disney—as long as they’re smaller than 36″ x 52″.
+Even strollers, which it would be downright silly to ban considering Disney’s large target audience of youngsters, have to be under a certain size (more on them later)!

 Sorry, would-be bouncers—the only one at Disney who will be jumping around on springs is Tigger.
 Here are the best jobs at Disney parks, according to employees.